-If you prefer a shower to a bath, we can advise you about shower layout, trays, screens and controls as well as grab rails and seats that might help you shower independently and safely.
+If you prefer a shower to a bath, we can advise you about shower layout, trays, screens, and controls as well as grab rails and seats that might help you shower independently and safely.

-Non slip mats are recommended to reduce the risk of slipping over in the shower tray, but be aware that the small suckers of these mats will only stick to a dry, dust and oil free surface, and if not stuck securely they will slide.
-We can show you non slip strips and dots that can be stuck permanently to your slippery shower tray and let you know where you can buy them.
+Non-slip mats are recommended to reduce the risk of slipping over in the shower tray, but be aware that the small suckers of these mats will only stick to a dry, dust and oil-free surface, and if not stuck securely they will slide.
+We can show you non-slip strips and dots that can be stuck permanently to your slippery shower tray and let you know where you can buy them.

-Grab rails can be fitted to walls or floor or from floor to ceiling to make showering safer for you.
+Grab rails can be fitted to walls, or floor, or from floor-to-ceiling to make showering safer for you.
 You can grip them for support while washing or when stepping in or out of the shower cubicle.
-Bathroom fitted grab rails should be plastic or have plastic ends fitted to the wall to comply with health and safety regulations.
+Bathroom-fitted grab rails should be plastic or have plastic ends fitted to the wall to comply with health and safety regulations.
 Grab rails with extra grip features are safer when using them with wet hands like the Natural Grip rail design from AKW, which combines grab rail strength into a shower head pole, saving space and providing support in just the right place if you stand when using the shower.

 Shower control units usually have thermostatic temperature control to ensure the water temperature is safe and comfortable.
 It is important to choose a shower control unit that you can operate safely, some are more fiddly than others.
-We have easy grip designs as well as an RNIB designed shower unit from AKW, with tactile controls to make showering safer and easier if you have a sight loss.
+We have easy-grip designs as well as an RNIB-designed shower unit from AKW, with tactile controls to make showering safer and easier if you have a sight loss.
 We can also show you a shower that can now be controlled by an app on a mobile phone to regulate temperature and flow.

 Shower seats support you while you wash in the shower and it is often safer to be seated in the shower.
 We can show you small shower seats for when space is limited, seats with more support if your strength or sitting balance is unpredictable.
-We have wall mounted shower seats if you need to fold it away for others to use the shower and wheeled shower/commode chairs which may be essential if you can’t safely walk to the bathroom and you have a level access or wet room style shower.
+We have wall-mounted shower seats if you need to fold it away for others to use the shower and wheeled shower/commode chairs which may be essential if you can’t safely walk to the bathroom and you have a level access or wet room style shower.
 Our Occupational Therapy team can help you find the right shower seat for you.

 Body Dryers may help to give you independence in the bathroom.
 We have the full height Apres body dryer in our shower layout, you can see how easy it is to use and consider if that would be the best solution for you.
 We can give you advice about other ways to dry yourself after using the shower.

-Non slip flooring is a good choice if you are about to give your bathroom a makeover.
+Non-slip flooring is a good choice if you are about to give your bathroom a makeover.
 We can show you the flooring in our shower room and samples of alternatives and also give you information about local companies who can carry out bathroom adaptations.

-Care alarm pendants are usually splash proof and can be worn in the shower to summon assistance.
+Care alarm pendants are usually splash-proof and can be worn in the shower to summon assistance.
 You can talk to us about care alarm services that provide these in Devon.

 Extreme temperature alert can be used in the bathroom to alert a carer if your bathroom air temperature has become dangerously cold or hot.
 These can be supplied through a care alarm service or set up with your smart home system.
 Give us a call to discuss the options.

-The Sure stop switch is a simple switch that can be mounted to an accessible surface at home to activate a stop clock if there is a risk of flooding.
-It can be installed to turn water off in specific rooms at certain times of the day.
+The Sure stop switch is a simple switch that can be mounted to an accessible surface at home to activate a stop-clock if there is a risk of flooding.
+It can be installed to turn the water off in specific rooms at certain times of the day.
 We can show you how this works and where it might be useful in your home and how you can get this installed.

 Sensory loss: Devon has some great local services to support people with sensory loss to find equipment and solutions to stay safe and independent at home.